reppners/protractor-screenshoter-plugin/README.md

 6. Supports circleci.com (the report displays a build number, a branch, etc. )
 7. Supports parallel tests execution
 8. Makes optional Ascii screenshots
+9. For each expectation or spec can capture raw html for each browser instance

 ## Screenshots